Tiamz01/mlops-spacy-sentiment-analysis/README.md

 ## 🎯 Goals

 This is my MLOps project started during [MLOps ZoomCamp](https://github.com/DataTalksClub/mlops-zoomcamp)'24.

 And **the main goal** is straight-forward: build an end-to-end Machine Learning project:
-- choose dataset,
+- choose dataset
-- load & analyze data, preprocess it,
+- load & analyze data, preprocess it
-- train & test ML model,
+- train & test ML model
-- create a model training pipeline,
+- create a model training pipeline
-- deploy the model,
+- deploy the model (as a web service)
-- finally monitor performance.
+- finally monitor performance
-- And follow best practices!
+- And follow MLOps best practices!

-Dataset **Reviews** (original) contains user's ratings from 1 to 5.
+Dataset **Reviews** (original) contains users' books reviews (title and text), each book rated from 1 to 5.
 I used book review texts with ratings 1-3 as examples of negative sentiment, and 4-5 as positive.
 Actually "4" is a bit tricky, because many readers described partly negative reasons why they didn't gave "5".
-Samples are [here](/data).
+Samples are [here](/train_model/data).

 Thanks to MLOps ZoomCamp for the reason to learn many new tools!